TheOdinProject/curriculum/foundations/installations/installation_overview.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 - It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.
+- Here is a nice explanation and step by step guide detailing dual booting your Windows system by creating a disk partition to install Linux - https://www.xda-developers.com/dual-boot-windows-11-linux/
+  This guide considers that you have Windows OS already installed in your system.